Irfanulrahman/Irfanulrahman/README.md

 <h1 align="center">Hi 👋, I'm Irfanul rahman </h1>
 <h3 align="center">let's connect to future</h3>
-<h5> on a mission to build and code robots that push the boundaries of what's possible.
-Let's do together .</h5>
+<h5> On a mission to build and code robots that push the boundaries of what's possible.
+I believe in the power of collaboration.
+You'll find open-source contributions that aim to make the world a better, more tech-driven place.Let's do together .</h5>

 <p align="left"> <a href="https://twitter.com/irfanulrah" target="blank"><img src="https://img.shields.io/twitter/follow/irfanulrah?logo=twitter&style=for-the-badge" alt="irfanulrah" /></a> </p>